DIY Natural Bug Spray Using Essential Oils

 Protecting yourself and your little ones from little critters is more important than ever.
 The majority of people run out and grab whatever they find on the shelf and spray it on their kiddos without one thought about how the spray itself may be causing some harm as well.
 I get it!
 This was me last summer.
 It’s quick, it’s easy, and I had never thought about it before.
 I just didn’t want my baby to get bit.

 The chemicals in bug sprays can be harmful too!
 We should protect our babies in that area as well.
-There are safer, more natural ways to guard your kids from bugs.
+There are safer, more natural ways to guard your kids against bugs.
 There are natural products for you to buy, or you can make one, yourself.
 I am always a big fan of making things yourself; that way, you know what exactly you are spraying on your kid.
 You don’t read the ingredients and go, “How do you say that?!”
 You can easily put together natural bug spray using essential oils and a few other ingredients.

 Enough rambling… let’s make this bug spray.